Skip to content

 public boolean ignoreTable(String tableName) {

-// Return whether to ignore the table based on requirements
+// Return whether to ignore this table based on your needs

 return false;